signalfx/signalfx-nodejs-tracing/README.md

 To set up the library, install it and add the OpenTracing-compatible tracer to your application.

-1. Install the tracing library.
+1. Install the [latest release](https://github.com/signalfx/signalfx-nodejs-tracing/releases/latest) of the tracing library.
 You can install directly from npm or directly from the  GitHub repository.

       npm: